-Eric Peck, CEO and Co-Founder of Swoop Aero, said, “Our trial program in the Tafea and Shefa provinces of Vanuatu has been hugely successful, with drones providing the perfect solution to Vanuatu’s geographic landscape and limited infrastructure.
-It’s has proven Swoop Aero’s capability to revolutionise access to healthcare.
+Eric Peck, CEO, and Co-Founder of Swoop Aero said, “Our trial program in the Tafea and Shefa provinces of Vanuatu has been hugely successful, with drones providing the perfect solution to Vanuatu’s geographic landscape and limited infrastructure.
+It’s has proven Swoop Aero’s capability to revolutionize access to healthcare.

-“Looking to 2020, Swoop Aero is well positioned to continue scaling its operations and transporting essential supplies and medical samples between an increasing number of locations around the world.
-We’re a growing professional organisation with an unbeatable technical background.
+“Looking to 2020, Swoop Aero is well-positioned to continue scaling its operations and transporting essential supplies and medical samples between an increasing number of locations around the world.
+We’re a growing professional organization with an unbeatable technical background.
 Our operations team includes former air force pilots, current commercial pilots, and leading engineers, meaning we are ideally positioned to enable access for in-need communities in locations that have previously been the hardest places to reach in the world.”

-In collaboration with the Ministry of Health, VillageReach and Gavi, the vaccine alliance, Swoop Aero also commenced drone transport flights in the Democratic Republic of Congo (DRC) this week, to ensure all communities can access life-saving vaccines and medical supplies.
+In collaboration with the Ministry of Health, VillageReach, and Gavi, the vaccine alliance, Swoop Aero also commenced drone transport flights in the Democratic Republic of Congo (DRC) this week, to ensure all communities can access life-saving vaccines and medical supplies.
 This need is all the more pressing in light of the public health emergency declaration made by the World Health Organization following an Ebola outbreak in the region.
-Over the initial 5 days of the trial Swoop conducted 50 flights to and from the Mbandaka hospital, covering over 2000 kilometers and delivering two months of vaccines and critical medical supplies for four health centres nestled deep in the equatorial forest, and returning with time sensitive blood samples for testing.
+Over the initial 5 days of the trial, Swoop conducted 50 flights to and from the Mbandaka hospital, covering over 2000 kilometers and delivering two months of vaccines and critical medical supplies for four health centers nestled deep in the equatorial forest, and returning with time-sensitive blood samples for testing.

 With the potential to carry vaccines and other essential medicines in remote communities, drones represent one approach to bridging the “last mile” between hard-to-reach populations and the vital healthcare products they need.
 One drone flight can safely convey vaccines at the right temperature in around 20 minutes before picking up samples for the return flight, expediting what is typically a six-hour round trip journey and unlocking the transition to on-demand logistics.